“Songs of Slavery and Emancipation” Come to John Brown’s Hometown

 Dr. Kathy Bullock, music historian, choral conductor, and Professor Emerita at Berea College, leads the choir through selections from the Songs of Slavery and Emancipation collection.
 Mat Callahan, whose research brought the songs back to light, speaks on the history of the songs and the process of interpreting them for a modern audience.
 The evening closes with a conversation open to everyone in the room.

-The performance will be filmed as part of Pushing the Rock, The John Brown Project's forthcoming documentary series on systemic racism in America, supported by CT Humanities.
-Co-presented with Our Culture is Beautiful and the Torrington Historical Society.
+The performance will be filmed as part of Pushing the Rock, The John Brown Project's forthcoming documentary series on systemic racism in America, supported by CT Humanities, sponsored by Torrington Historical Society, and co-presented with Our Culture is Beautiful.

 Suggested donation: $20, or $10 if you bring a nonperishable food item for the local food pantry.
 Nobody turned away for cost.